qiskit-community/spank-plugins/qrmi/README.md

 ```

 ## Note
-`get_target` method changed to library so we changed how to import get_target.
+`get_target` method has been refactored into a library, so we updated the import statement.

 Before
 ```